ydnamjs/d6-counter-backend/README.md

 API made with FastAPI that receives images of six sided dice and runs them through an AI model for detection and classification

-# Front End
+# Live Front End Site
-Check out the React.js App that this API was made for at: https://ydnamjs.github.io/d6-counter-app/
+Check out the React.js App that this API was made for at: https://ydnamjs.github.io/d6-counter-frontend/

 # Technologies Used
 - Amazon Web Services (AWS)